dionshihk/appcenter-auto-builder/README.md

 The official API specification is not well-documented.
 GET `/v0.1/apps/{ownerName}/{appName}/repo_config` to find out the meaning of each field, in corresponding with `type.ts/BuildConfiguration` interface.

-- Build the app once, to figure out a great number for `InitConfiguration.buildEstDuration`.
+- Build the app once, to figure out a great number for `AppCenterBuilderConfiguration.buildEstDuration`.